ballerina-platform/openapi-connectors/openapi/orbitcrm/Package.md

 |       Swan Lake Beta 2       |                 V1                |

 ### Package Overview
-The `ballerinax/orbit` is a [Ballerina](https://ballerina.io/) connector for Orbit.
+The `ballerinax/orbitcrm` is a [Ballerina](https://ballerina.io/) connector for Orbit CRM.
-This package provides the capability to easily access Orbit.
+This package provides the capability to easily access Orbit CRM.
 ### Report Issues
 To report bugs, request new features, start new discussions, view project boards, etc., go to the [Ballerina connector repository](link)
 ### Useful Links